xianlinbox/daily_practise/aws-solution-architect/vpc.md

 Vitual Private Gateway
 Using BGP and ASN
-can use NAT instance to share internet connection with VPN
+can use NAT instance to share internet connection with VPN provide IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput, and provides a more consistent network experience than internet-based VPN connections.

 ## Cloud Hub